404coderCN/skateboard_website/design.md

 ## Restarting

 With the newly-arrived ESC, we were quickly able to start running our motor.
 The subsequent development of our project could be separated into three different parts based on functionality: (1)Bluetooth communication between controller and skatebaord, (2) Obstacle detcection, and (3) Smart power-on.
-A high-level overview of our system is presented below.

 ### Bluetooth communication
 The first objective for our skateboard was to receive speed information from the controller and adjust the PWM signal to the motor to control its speed.
 Since we decided to use an ESP32 as the remote controller and a Raspberry Pi mounted on the skateboard, we needed a reliable wireless communication method compatible with both microcontrollers.
 After evaluating connection distance and network requirements, we chose Bluetooth.